M.A. in International Studies

-The China Studies M.A. program at the University of Washington offers students the opportunity to develop a substantial understanding of Chinese culture, history, society, and contemporary issues.
+The M.A. program in China Studies at the University of Washington offers students the opportunity to develop a substantial understanding of Chinese culture, history, society, and contemporary issues.
 Language learning and facility are a core element of the program of study.
-The more than 20 faculty members of the China Studies Program provide a very broad and deep range of course offerings in the social sciences and humanities, and some of the professional schools at the University of Washington.
-The M.A.
-Program is relatively small, and there is close faculty-student interaction.
+The more than twenty faculty members of the China Studies Program provide a broad and deep range of course offerings in the social sciences and humanities, and some of the professional schools at the University of Washington.
+The M.A. program is relatively small, and there is close faculty-student interaction.
 Students may combine their graduate study in China Studies with professional degrees (subject to acceptance by those programs and schools).
 Advanced work can also be pursued in disciplinary departments after completion of the M.A. degree.

-Besides course offerings, the Program sponsors a lively, regular China Colloquium, bringing scholars outside of the University to campus to present their research.
-Seattle has a major Asian Art Museum, as well as a growing museum of natural history and anthropology on campus.
-The state of Washington is the most trade dependent state in the U.S., and most of that trade is with Pacific nations.
-This offers the opportunity for paid and unpaid internships, and makes Asia, and China in particular, a focus of community, as well as academic, concern.
+Besides course offerings, the program sponsors a lively, regular China Colloquium, bringing scholars outside of the University to campus to present their research.
+Seattle is home to the Seattle Asian Art Museum, and the University of Washington has a partnership with the Burke Museum, a growing museum of natural history and anthropology on campus.
+The state of Washington is the most trade dependent state in the US, and most of that trade is with Pacific nations.
+This offers the opportunity for paid and unpaid internships, and makes China a focus of community and academic concern.

-Some of our graduates have gone on for Ph.D.s, and are now teaching at Harvard, the University of Pennsylvania, and UCLA.
-Some have gone on to work in business, working for Microsoft, Weyerhauser, and other major companies.
-Others work in the U.S. government and law firms, both in the U.S. and in Asia.
+Some of our graduates have gone on to Ph.D. programs, and are now teaching at Harvard, the University of Pennsylvania, and the University of California-Los Angeles.
+Others have gone on to work in business, including Microsoft, Weyerhauser, and other major companies.
+Still others work in the US government and law firms, both in the US and in Asia.

 The course of study combines a structured series of courses in Chinese language with great flexibility in the rest of the student’s course of study.
 Students are free to take courses concentrating on one particular issue or to broadly take courses on China.
 Students may also take two upper level courses related to their career interests outside of China studies that can count for their degree.